Reshma-SM/CMOS-Implementation-of-Strong-Arm-Comparator-Latch/README.md

 ## 4. Detailed working of the circuit

 ## 5. Simulation Analysis
 A pulse wave of 1GHz was set as the circuit clock.
 The circuit Vdd was given as 1.05V.
 A constant voltage of 0.5V was supplied at input terminal 2.
-A varying voltage source was given in terminal 1.
+A voltage varying between 0.45 and 0.55 was sourced in terminal 1.
+X and Y plot represents the unlatched outputs of the circuit.
+A and B is Q and Q! of the latched output.
+When

 ![waveforms](https://user-images.githubusercontent.com/100681789/156207907-844ddd40-1cc0-4f32-b97b-2c1701eb217c.PNG)
 > Fig 3: Simulation Wave forms